miptleha/webpack-steps/steps/02/README.md

 ## Typescript project
 We will follow the [instruction](https://webpack.js.org/guides/typescript/).
 Let's take the project from the previous step and replace the file extensions js with ts.
-In order for the project to build, you need to install packages.
+In order for the project to build, you need to install the following packages:
 ```
 yarn add typescript ts-loader -D
 ```